To search the directory use the find command. (Ctrl + F or Cmd + F)

 - Hair straightener/flat iron

 - Fish aquarium heater

 - Heating pad (with temperature settings)

 - Electric blanket (with temperature settings)

-Electrical appliances and devices (including but not limited to refrigerators, microfridges, microwaves, etc.) MUST NOT be placed in a closet due to poor ventilation and combustibility.
+Electrical appliances and devices must not be placed in a closet due to poor ventilation and combustibility.